guyaevans/guyevans.github.io/content/posts/2023-04-23_a-look-at-caddy-a-simple-and-fast-web-server/index.en.md

 ## Configuration

-As said above caddy can be configured using the file ```Caddyfile``` written in JSON in ```/etc/caddy```.
+As said above caddy can be configured using the file ```Caddyfile``` in ```/etc/caddy```.
 In this file we give it [directives](https://caddyserver.com/docs/caddyfile/directives) to either be a reverse proxy, web server, php front, etc. Caddy can also be configured using its [REST API](https://caddyserver.com/docs/api) if that's something that interests you.

 ### Reverse Proxy